Raghu2563/shopping-website/README.md

-# Shopping website
+# Shopping Bucket

-Website is using html css and javascript shopping bucket
+Website is using html css and javascript.